 An interesting addition to the small-SUV crossover ranks.
-Will it continue the success of the Outlander?

 - Guaranteed reliability and quality